-Baked goods: Some folks like a little minced ham in their biscuits, and ham and cheese muffins might be a big hit at your next brunch.
+Yes, you can put ham in your savory baked goods.
+Some folks like a little minced ham in their biscuits, and ham and cheese muffins might be a big hit at your next brunch.

 If you must go the sandwich route, at least change it up a little with a good ham salad.
 (You really don’t need a recipe, just mince the ham finely and add a little mayo and your favorite pickle relish.)
 For a fancy version of good ol’ ham-and-cheese, bake up a batch of croque monsieur.
 Work your leftover Easter ham into empanadas or calzones for some international flair.